JerryChangs/CS51Review/README.md

-CS51Review
+Sentiment Analysis of Amazon Product Reviews
 ==========

-Sentiment Analysis of Amazon Product Reviews
+Team: Jerry Chang, Michael Woo, Ace Eldeib
+CS51 Final Project, Spring 2014

+## Description

 For this project, we implemented a Naive Bayes Sentiment Classifier using preprocessed data of Amazon Product Reviews.